 The results of financial resolutions are much like the results of fitness resolutions.
 Most people tend to go back to the habits and routines they are used to.
 This shouldn’t really be a surprise to anyone because we are all creatures of habits.
 That’s why most of us watch the same 10 TV channels most of the time despite having 250 choices.
 Or why we wear our favorite outfits over and over despite having a closet full of options.
 Or why we drive to work the same way every day and listen to same radio station and eat at the same menu items at the same restaurants.

 In order for resolutions to work, they need to become longstanding habits in our daily routines.
 These habits need to become second nature.
 The reason most resolutions don’t stick is simply because it is very difficult to change our habits.
-In order to change your habits you need to understand these principles of implementation.
+In order to change your habits you need to understand these 5 principles of implementation.
 These are principles in my life that I try to live by.

 - Stay Disciplined – Life is busy and full of temptations to take us off course.
 The key firstly is to have a course or a plan or a road map.
 Once you have the plan, then the motivation to get started, you need the will power to keep it up until it becomes a habit.
 Steven Covey says it takes 21 days to change a habit.
 Given the history of new years resolutions, I think it takes longer than 21 days.
-Whatever the time fram is, the bottom line is changing your habits requires conscious awareness, continuous effort and significant discipline.
+Whatever the time frame is, the bottom line is changing your habits requires conscious awareness, continuous effort and significant discipline.

 - Find Support – Most things we accomplish in life, we accomplish with the help of others.
 If you want to get ahead financially, it often helps to have someone that supports you.
 Find people that have similar goals and wants to get ahead financially.
 If you are competitive, try to find others to help you stay motivated to succeed.